Trello vs Jira: Which one to choose? (2023)

 💡 Plaky Pro Tip

-If you wish to see how Jira compares to Asana, another popular PM tool, check out the following blog post:
+If you wish to see how Trello and Jira compare to Asana, another popular PM tool, check out the following blog posts:

-Pricing is one of the determining factors when deciding what to buy or whether to buy it.
-So, let’s analyze Trello’s and Jira’s pricing plans to help you make that decision.
+Pricing is often the determining factor when deciding what to buy or whether to buy it.

-Trello’s Free plan comes with up to 10 boards (or projects) per Workspace.
+The Free plan comes with up to 10 boards (or projects) per Workspace, and also includes:

 • Unlimited users and cards (or tasks),